-present study, it can be concluded that: There was a highly statistically significant difference after expressed breast milk in the reduction of the cracked nipple in terms of pain, nipple soreness, and nipple trauma than those who use routine care.
+According to the findings of the present study, it can be concluded that: There was a highly statistically significant difference after using expressed breast milk in the reduction of the cracked nipple in terms of pain, nipple soreness, and nipple trauma than those who use routine care.
 This supported the first study hypothesis.

-Also, the present study showed that was a highly statistically difference after significant peppermint water in the reduction of the cracked nipple in terms of pain, nipple soreness, and nipple trauma than those who use routine care.
+Also, the present study showed that there was a highly statistically significant difference after using peppermint water in the reduction of the cracked nipple in terms of pain, nipple soreness, and nipple trauma than those who use routine care.
 This supported the second study hypothesis.

-In addition, the present study showed that expressed breast milk was more effective than peppermint water as it relieves cracked nipple in terms of pain, nipple soreness, and nipple trauma after its application.
+addition, the present study showed that expressed breast milk was more effective than peppermint water as it relieves cracked nipple in terms of pain, nipple soreness, and nipple trauma after its application.
 This supported the third study hypothesis.
-Thus, the present findings support the study hypotheses and fail to accept the null hypothesis.
+Thus, the present support findings the study hypotheses and fail to accept the null hypothesis.